Course Code: GES338

-Eric Reed has over 12 years of experience in the IT consulting and training field, specializing in security since 2005.
-He has consulted and delivered certification and customized training to all branches of the U.S. Military, and for many Fortune 100 and Fortune 500 companies, including: FBI, DCMA, SAIC, EPA, General Dynamics, Northrop Grumman, Best Buy, Target, Mayo Clinic, Medtronic, Blue Cross, Wells Fargo, US Bank, NASA, Boeing, Lockheed Martin, General Mills, Proctor and Gamble, AT&T,and Verizon, to name a few.
-He has delivered CEH, CHFI, and ECSA/LPT for the last seven years, and has enjoyed a better than 95% pass across the board.
-He is a regular instructor for EC-Council's iClass online training, and was also selected as the instructor for the official EC-Council iLearn self-study product for CEH v7.
-Eric was awarded EC Council Instructor of the Year in 2009 and 2012, as well as the Circle of Excellence in 2006, 2007, and 2010.
+Eric Reed has over 12 years of experience in IT consulting, specializing in security.
+Since 2005, he has consulted and delivered custom training to the U.S. military and numerous Fortune 100 and Fortune 500 companies.
+He has delivered CEH, CHFI, and ECSA/LPT training for the last seven years, with a 95 percent pass rating.
+Reed was awarded the EC Council Instructor of the Year in 2009 and 2012, as well as the Circle of Excellence in 2006, 2007, and 2010.

-There are no mandatory prerequisites prior to taking Certified Ethical Hacker (CEH).
-However, students must have a very strong knowledge of network infrastructure, computer hardware, software and security.
+There are no mandatory prerequisites prior to taking this certified ethical hacker training.
+However, students must have a very strong knowledge of network infrastructure, computer hardware, software, and security.